 A subwoofer is the most common speaker added to an aftermarket stereo system.
 Whether it is being stored under the seat or in the truck, there are accessories that can be added to the sub in its enclosure for an almost crash proof ride.

-1. Add a grille to cover your subwoofer that is specifically designed by the manufacturer
+Add a grille or bar to cover your subwoofer that is specifically designed by the manufacturer

-To easily search for specific grilles for your subs, view our subwoofer grilles page and filter by brand on the left side of the page.
-If a specific grille is unavailable for your subs, there are covers that are more universal to fit your size speaker.
-One option is a waffle grill cover that will work with many different brands and sizes.
+To search for specific grilles for your subs, view the subwoofer grilles page and filter by brand on the left side of the page.
+If a specific grille is unavailable for your subs, there are covers that offer a universal fit for each speaker size.

 If you do not like the look of mesh grilles or cannot find a specific mesh grille for your subwoofer, a bar grille can be a great choice.
-These bar grilles can universally fit your sized subwoofer, even if you purchase from a different brand.
-For example, JL Audio 8W7 bar grilles are made from brushed aluminum and come in various sizes (8”, 10”, 12”, and 13”).
+Bar grilles can universally fit your sized subwoofer, even if you purchase from a different brand.
+For example, JL Audio 8W7 bar grilles are made from brushed aluminum and come in 8”, 10”, 12”, and 13” sizes.

-Another option is to retrofit a front-firing box into a down-firing box.
-To do so, mounting feet will have to be added to the face of the box itself.
-These should leave about 1.5” of clearance between the box and the floor itself.
-For the most professional look, you will want to hide all wiring and can finish the box with the same color fabric or material to match your vehicle.
+It’s possible to retro-fit a front-firing box into a down-firing box.
+To do so, feet will have to be added to the face of the box.
+These posts should leave 1.5” of clearance between the box and the car floor.